GeForce 8 series: GeForce 8300 and 8400 series

 In the summer of 2007 Nvidia released the entry-level GeForce 8300 GS and 8400 GS graphics cards, based on the G86 core.
 The GeForce 8300 was only available in the OEM market, and was also available in integrated motherboard GPU form as the GeForce 8300 mGPU.
+The GeForce 8300 series was only available in PCI Express, with the GeForce 8400 series using either PCI Express or PCI.
+The first version of the 8400 GS is sometimes called "GeForce 8400 GS Rev. 1".

-As with many entry-level graphics cards, these cards are often less powerful than mid-range and high-end cards.
-Because of the reduced performance of these cards, they are not intended to be used for intense 3D applications such as fast, high-resolution video games.
-However, they could still play most games in their lower settings and resolutions, making these cards popular among casual gamers and HTPC (Media Center) builders without a PCI Express or AGP slot on the motherboard.
-They were originally designed to replace the low-cost GeForce 7200 series and entry-level GeForce 7300 series, but could not do so due to their inferior gaming performance.
+Being entry-level cards, it is usually less powerful than with mid-range and high-end cards.
+Because of the reduced graphics performance of these cards, it is not suitable for intense 3D applications such as fast, high-resolution video games, however they could still play most games in lower resolutions and settings, making these cards (in particular the 8400 series) popular among casual gamers and HTPC (Media Center) builders without a PCI Express or AGP slot on the motherboard.

+The GeForce 8300 and 8400 series were originally designed to replace the low-cost GeForce 7200 series and entry-level GeForce 7300 series, however they were not able to do so due to their aforementioned inferior gaming performance.

-At the end of 2007 NVIDIA released a new GeForce 8400 GS based on the G98 (D8M) chip.
-It is quite different from the G86 used for the "first" 8400 GS, as the G98 features VC-1 and MPEG2 video decoding completely in hardware, lower power consumption, lowered 3D-performance and a smaller fabrication process.
+At the end of 2007 Nvidia released a new GeForce 8400 GS based on the G98 (D8M) chip.
+It is quite different from the G86 used for the "first" 8400 GS, as the G98 features VC-1 and MPEG2 video decoding completely in hardware, lower power consumption, reduced 3D-performance and a smaller fabrication process.
 The G98 also features dual-link DVI support and PCI Express 2.0.
 G86 and G98 cards were both sold as "8400 GS", the difference showing only in the technical specifications.
-Sometimes this card is called "GeForce 8400 GS Rev. 2".
+This card is sometimes referred to as "GeForce 8400 GS Rev. 2".

 During mid-2010 Nvidia released another revision of the GeForce 8400 GS based on the GT218 chip.
-It has a larger amount of RAM, and is capable of DirectX 10.1, OpenGL 3.3 and Shader 4.1.
+It has a larger amount of RAM, a significantly reduced 3D-performance, and is capable of DirectX 10.1, OpenGL 3.3 and Shader 4.1.
 This card is also known as "GeForce 8400 GS Rev. 3".